Purp1eW0lf/Blue-Team-Notes/README.md

 ##### Evidence of Run Key Execution
-You can query a particualar log to find evidence if a registry run key was successful in executing.
+You can query the 'Microsoft-Windows-Shell-Core/Operational' log to find evidence if a registry run key was successful in executing.

 ```powershell
 get-winevent -filterhashtable @{ logname = "Microsoft-Windows-Shell-Core/Operational" ; ID = 9707} |